 - Registration and Accommodation Fees are non-refundable in all circumstances.

-- If you cancel 28 days or fewer before the start of the course we will refund all payments minus the registration fee, accommodation fee and one week of tuition + accommodation.
+- If you cancel more than 28 days before the course starts, we will refund all payments minus the registration fee, accommodation fee and one week of tuition + accommodation.